SS Stanbrook: Stanbrook

 On 24 January 1938, Stanbrook left Malta in ballast for Odesa in the Soviet Union, where she loaded a cargo that she took to the Spanish Republic.
 After discharging her cargo in Spain she went in ballast to Bône in Algeria, where she arrived in 1 March.
-There a cargo was transhipped from the Spanish steamship Escolana to Stanbrook, which took the cargo to Spain.
+There a cargo was transhipped from the Spanish steamship Escolano to Stanbrook, which took the cargo to Spain.

 On 30 April 1938 Stanbrook was one of a dozen UK merchant ships in Barcelona.
 There were two Nationalist air raids on the port that day, and most of the UK ships were damaged.
 One member of Stanbrooks crew was wounded, and was taken to the English Hospital in Barcelona for treatment.
 On 10 June 1938 seven UK shipmasters submitted a written protest to the British Consul in Barcelona about the air attacks on their ships.
 The seven included Captain G Davies, who at the time was Stanbrooks Master.

 On 19 August 1938 Stanbrook was lying off Vallcarca, south of Barcelona, with a cargo of cement, when she suffered two Nationalist air attacks.
 In the first attack, one bomb hit her bridge, and another holed her No. 1 hold below the waterline.
 She was slowly sinking, so her crew tried to beach her, but failed.
-In the second attack, one bomb holed her below the waterline in No. 2 hold, sinking her in shallow water.
-None of her crew was harmed.
+In the second attack, one bomb holed her below the waterline in No. 2 hold, causing her lit heavily, and settle by the head, until her bow came to rest on the seabed in shallow water.
+Her cargo of cement was ruined, but none of her crew was harmed.
 On 23 August she was refloated and towed to Barcelona, where she was dry docked and repaired.

 On 9 February 1939 Stanbrook and another Stanhope ship, Stanforth, were in Valencia unloading cargoes of food when there was a Nationalist air raid on the port.
 Both ships were damaged by shrapnel.